Serious business is being discussed around the conference table at San Francisco’s Chinatown Community Development Center.

 In 1977, he stood before bulldozers as the city destroyed the International Hotel and Manilatown in the name of development.
 He was there fighting for Mei Lun Yuen, Chinatown’s first affordable housing project, when it opened in 1982.
 He was there to hold the city accountable when they weren’t picking up garbage in Chinatown alleyways.
 He was there last year to advocate for the improvement of Chinatown’s ailing public housing units.

-And Norman is still there now, exactly where he’s been since day one: protesting, sitting in meetings, cracking jokes, and reminding us that the work, as serious as it is, always comes home — it’s always about family.
+And Norman is still there now, exactly where he’s been since day one: protesting, sitting in meetings, cracking jokes, and reminding us that the work, as serious as it is, always comes home — it’s always

 The work, as serious as it is, always comes home — it’s always about family.